ARVAARLUK: An Inuit Tale

 – Michael Kusugak

 ARVAARLUK: AN INUIT TALE is a theatre-for-young-audiences play that brings to life traditional Inuit folktales and personal tales of Michael Kusugak's childhood growing up in Canada’s far north.
 From living with the threat of polar bears and hunting seals, to building igloos, the audience will hear and see firsthand the stories and images that shaped the imagination of one of Canada’s finest Inuit writers.
-Meet KAUGJAGJUK, a mistreated orphan boy who gains the strength to stand up for himself.
-Go undersea with NALIAJUK, who controls the sea creatures, and whose long hair gets tangled and knotted until she is calmed by a shaman.
+Meet Kaugjagjuk, a mistreated orphan boy who gains the strength to stand up for himself.
+Go undersea with Nuliajuk, who controls the sea creatures, and whose long hair gets tangled and knotted until she is calmed by a shaman.

 This production brings a rich cultural tradition to life, combining Inuit storytelling and throat-singing with physical theatre, comedy, breathtaking puppetry, masks and costumes, while the audience is transported to the North using unique video projection techniques.

 Social Studies: Geography, Culture, History, Cultural Characteristics of Canadian Society

 Theatre Arts: Creative Expression, Puppetry, Mask, Costume, Music